 Upon issuance of a site plan approval by the Planning Board, the Building Inspector shall issue a Container Permit.

-No Shipping Containers are permitted in the following zoning districts: Moderate Density Residential (MDR); High Density Residential (HR); General Commercial (GC); and Conservation (C).
+No Shipping Containers are permitted in the following zoning districts: Moderate Density Residential (MDR); High Density Residential (HR); and Conservation (C).

 Exceptions.
 Nothing herein shall be construed to restrict the use of Shipping Containers or portable site storage containers for: